Joseph M. Juran: Personal life

-In 1924, Juran met Sadie Shapiro when his sister Betty moved to Chicago, and Sadie and he met Betty's train at the station.
+In 1924, Juran met his future wife, Sadie Shapiro, when his sister Betty moved to Chicago.
+They both met when Betty arrived at the train station.
 Juran wrote of meeting Sadie in his autobiography saying, "There and then I was smitten and have remained so ever since."
-In 1925, on Juran's 21st birthday, the couple became engaged, and 15 months later in 1926 they were married.
-They were married for 81 years.
+In 1925, on Juran's 21st birthday, the couple became engaged.
+They were married 15 months later in 1926.
+They remained married for 81 years.

-Together he and Sadie had four children, a daughter and three sons, Robert, Sylvia, Charles, and Donald.
+Together, he and Sadie had four children, a daughter and three sons: Robert (1928–2017), Sylvia (1930–2021), Charles, and Donald.
 Sylvia had a doctorate in Russian literature and Robert was an award-winning newspaper editor.

-At the age of 92 Juran began writing his autobiography which was published two months before his 99th birthday.
+At the age of 92 Juran began writing his autobiography.
+It was published two months before his 99th birthday.

-In 2004, aged 100, he was awarded an honorary doctorate from Luleå University of Technology, Sweden.
-A special event was held in May to mark his 100th birthday.
+In 2004, at the age of 100, he was awarded an honorary doctorate from Luleå University of Technology, Sweden.
+In May, a special event was held to mark his 100th birthday.

-On 28 February 2008, aged 103, Juran died of a stroke, in Rye, New York.
-He remained active until his death caring for himself and Sadie, who was in poor health.
-Sadie died on 2 December 2008, at age 103.
+On 28 February 2008, at 103 years old, Juran died of a stroke, in Rye, New York.
+He remained active until his death, caring for himself and Sadie, who was in poor health.
+Sadie died 9 months later, on 2 December 2008, at the age of 103.
 The couple were survived by their four children, ten grandchildren, and ten great-grandchildren.

-Juran left a book that was 37% complete, which he began at age 98.
+Juran left an unfinished book (37% complete), that he began writing at the age of 98.